JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 - specify the storage location using [`@State`](%gh-ic%/platform/projectModel-api/src/com/intellij/openapi/components/State.java)

 Note that instances of extensions cannot persist their state by implementing `PersistentStateComponent`.
-If your extension needs to have a persistent state, you need to define a separate service responsible for managing that state.
+If an extension needs to have a persistent state, define a separate service responsible for managing that state.

 ### Implementing the PersistentStateComponent Interface

 The implementation of `PersistentStateComponent` needs to be parameterized with the type of state class.
-The state class can either be a separate JavaBean class, or the class implementing `PersistentStateComponent`.
+The state class can either be a separate class, or the class implementing `PersistentStateComponent`.

 In the former case, the state class instance is typically stored as a field in the `PersistentStateComponent` class: